onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 [onyx-bookkeeper](https://github.com/onyx-platform/onyx-bookkeeper).
 As a side note, developing an Onyx plugin used in a Jepsen test quickly found issues with our implementation at development time.
-One [such issue](https://github.com/onyx-platform/onyx/issues/435) was also a problem in some of Onyx's other plugins.
+One [such issue](https://github.com/onyx-platform/onyx/issues/435) was a cross-cutting problem in some of Onyx's other plugins.

 Building an Onyx plugin for a Jepsen tested, durable input and output medium